alex-sumner/defi-notes/constant_product_amm.md

 # Constant Product AMMs

 Here's my understanding of how a "constant product" automated market maker (AMM) protocol works.
-This is the type of protocol used in Uniswap v2, and has been used as the basis for many others, including Uniswap v3. **Warning, what follows may not be entirely correct, I'm no expert.
+This is the type of protocol used in Uniswap v2, and has been used as the basis for many others, including Uniswap v3. **Warning, what follows may not be entirely correct.
 Any corrections or other suggestions for improvement are welcomed.**

 Say we are trading a pair of ERC-20 tokens A and B. In order for trading to be possible there must be a supply of tokens of each type that are available to be exchanged.
 This supply of tokens is known as liquidity and is provided by a liquidity pool, which is just a collection of tokens of the two types, A and B. The tokens in the pool are deposited by investors, who are referred to as liquidity providers.